YusafOsei-Bonsu/Ember-Testing-with-Sinon/README.md

-# app-with-sinon
+# ember-app-with-sinon

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This small project concentrates on testing Ember applications using sinon.
+In addition, the purpose of this project was to increase my understanding of sinon testing.

 ## Prerequisites